Patient- and caregiver-reported priorities to inform clinical care, research, and therapeutic development

 Multisystem Disease Burden

-Impact Does Not Correlate with Prevalenc
+Impact Does Not Correlate with Prevalence

-A central finding of the study is that the most impactful health challenges are not necessarily the most prevalent.
+- A central finding of the study is that the most impactful health challenges are not necessarily the most prevalent.

 High Concordance Between Survivors and Caregivers